hhussein24/sql_retail_sales_analysis_and_cleaning/README.md

 WHERE rank = 1;
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **Write a SQL query to find the top 5 customers based on the highest total purchase amount **:
 ```sql
 SELECT
     customer_id,